2 Parts

 Cons of Selling the House As Is

-When selling your house “as-is”, you will not net as much money as if you made repairs (as well as reasonable improvements) yourself and then sold the property.
-A buyer, whether an investor or future homeowner, will discount the price for the cost of repairs and for their time and effort in having the repairs made.
+A buyer, whether an investor or a future homeowner, will discount the price for the cost of septic system repairs and for their time and effort in having the repairs made.

-After receiving your cash offer request, we will connect you with a number of reputable investors (vetted based on our quality standards) in your area, to let you choose from their offers and pick the one you like best.
+After receiving your cash offer request, we will connect you with several reputable investors (vetted based on our quality standards) in your area, to let you choose from their offers and pick the one you like best.

 Option #2: Repair the Septic System and Sell the House